tiniacoleyba/trainSQL/README.md

 - Basic select.
 - Basic join.
 - Aggregation.
+- Advanced select.
-- Working on: advanced select.
+- Working on: alternative queries.
 - To do: advanced join.
-- To do: alternative queries.